-When an optic is damaged by a continuous wave (CW) laser, it is usually due to the melting of the surface as a result of absorbing the laser's energy or damage to the optical coating (antireflection) [1].
-Pulsed lasers with pulse lengths longer than 1 μs can be treated as CW lasers for LIDT discussions.
-Additionally, when pulse lengths are between 1 ns and 1 μs, LIDT can occur either because of absorption or a dielectric breakdown (must check both CW and pulsed LIDT).
+When pulse lengths are between 1 ns and 1 μs, laser-induced damage can occur either because of absorption or a dielectric breakdown (therefore, a user must check both CW and pulsed LIDT).
 Absorption is either due to an intrinsic property of the optic or due to surface irregularities; thus LIDT values are only valid for optics meeting or exceeding the surface quality specifications given by a manufacturer.
 While many optics can handle high power CW lasers, cemented (e.g., achromatic doublets) or highly absorptive (e.g., ND filters) optics tend to have lower CW damage thresholds.
 These lower thresholds are due to absorption or scattering in the cement or metal coating.

 Pulsed lasers with high pulse repetition frequencies (PRF) may behave similarly to CW beams.
 Unfortunately, this is highly dependent on factors such as absorption and thermal diffusivity, so there is no reliable method for determining when a high PRF laser will damage an optic due to thermal effects.
-For beams with a large PRF both the average and peak powers must be compared to the equivalent CW power.
+For beams with a high PRF both the average and peak powers must be compared to the equivalent CW power.
 Additionally, for highly transparent materials, there is little to no drop in the LIDT with increasing PRF.